Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/app.corpus.md

 * `on_restore_state`: The app is launching, restore its state from a previous `on_save_state`.

-> name: app::App
+> match: app::App
+> match: app::AppComponent::on_save_state
+> match: app::AppComponent::on_restore_state
+> match: app
+> match: app::app
-> name: app::App
+> match: app::data_store

 These events are synchronized to the native platforms applications The `App` instance is the first to be notified of these events.
 Other UI elements, from the `ui` submodule, are notified of the same events using a simple depth first visit.
 So all UI elements can react separately to live-cycle events.

-> name: app::ui
+> match: app::ui
+> match: app::App
+> match: linux::ui
+> match: android::ui
-> name: app::ui
+> match: ios::ui

 ## User Interface

 The `app::ui` module defines an abstract API to build a portable graphical application.
 The API is composed of interactive `Control`s, visible `View`s and an active `Window`.

+> match: app::ui
+> match: app::Control
+> match: app::View
+> match: app::Window

 Here is a subset of the most useful controls and views:

-> name: app::Control
+> match: app::Control
-> name: app::View
+> match: app::View

 * The classic pushable `Button` with text (usually rectangular).